 Probate and Trust Administration

 The probate and trust administration practice is an extension of the estate planning practice.
-By having extensive estate planning knowledge, we are able to effectively represent administrators, executors, and trustees in the administration of estates.
+David is a certified specialist in estate planning, trust and probate law and is able to effectively represent administrators, executors, and trustees in the administration of estates.
 We deal with simple and complex probates and help guide personal representatives through the process from the initial lodging of the will to the inventory stage to the accounting stage and through to final distribution and closing of the estate.
 We also help trustees deal with the requirements to administer a trust after the death of the settlor, including administration for a surviving spouse.
 We deal with unique and complicated issues in these situations such as real property title disputes, business entity disputes, and creditor claims.
-David’s diverse financial background helps.

 Probate is generally required if the decedent died with real property in his or her name.
 There are alternatives to probate, including property held in joint tenancy or property held in a living trust.
 In addition, if property in the decedent’s name is worth less than $150,000, no probate is required.
 Assets with proper beneficiary designations, such as IRA’s, life insurance, and 401K’s, are not subject to probate.
 The specific titling of assets can yield different results in different situations.